Precision shooting scope adjustment

 To measure the difference in elevation and lateral, using a caliper is the simplest and quickest method.

-There are also apps that scan your target to give you your grouping correction relative to the target point!
+There are also apps that scan your target to give you the correction of your grouping relative to the aimed point!
 (Hornady 4DOF for example)

 Here the application tells us that our grouping of a respectable size of 2.56 cm is located: